bezabu/bb-treasure-hunter/README.md

 ## Unfixed Bugs

-- On touchscreen devices moving a finger enough distance while pressing a button will register as leaving the button (except in firefox).
+- On some browsers on some touchscreen devices, moving a finger enough distance while pressing a button may register as leaving the button.
 - Hunter may have incorrect direction animation if certain unintuitive combinations of inputs are received, but still moves in the correct direction.

 # Deployment